 - You Need More Storage Space – Every growing company gets to the point where there isn’t enough space to go around.
 For businesses that haven’t outsourced fulfillment logistics, they’ll usually store products anywhere they can – storage lockers, rental home, garages, basements, offices, or other rooms in their home, etc. While this can work for some time, the process is never efficient as it needs to be and that can cause trouble later down the road.

-When it comes to properly manage inventory, it’s vital that you have a thorough process, you need the right team members, proper storage space, equipment, supplies, and everything in between.
+When it comes to properly manage inventory, it’s vital that you’re using the “right” process, you need the right team, proper storage space, equipment, supplies, and everything else that is involved to manager inventory correctly.
 The good news, everything you need can be provided by a third-party logistics provider to cover all of your logistics and fulfillment needs.
-That means you’re not going to need the capital to get equipment, warehouses, workforce, and others.
+That means you’re not going to need the capital to get equipment, warehouses, staff, and others.

-- You’re Spending Too Much Time On Inventory Management – The most important asset in your business is your inventory.
-We work with companies that have tens of millions of dollars put into inventory every month.
+- You’re Spending Too Much Time On Inventory Management – You know that the most important asset in your business is your inventory.
+Thill Inc. works with companies that have as high as $10,000,000 put into inventory every month.
 Yet, many business owners don’t treat their inventory as the most important asset, or it doesn’t get the attention it deserves.
 In other cases, some of you are likely spending too much time on inventory management.
 Where’s the middle ground?
 Managing inventory is not just warehousing products.
 For those of you that are spending time counting inventory levels, and still having troubles, a fulfillment logistics company can help.

 With state-of-the-art technology, Thill Inc. allows you to see your stock levels at each fulfillment center in real-time.
 The features inside allow you to make real-time decisions when you need to make them the most.
 While we can’t speak for other 3PLs, we do know a fair amount of them do have order management software (OMS).
 This software helps you make better informed decisions, helping you with reorder points, preventing stockouts, and more.